bshelton229/varnish-admin-socket-python/README.rst

   varnish.port = 6082
   # You probably want to add a newline, this is usually read from a file.
   varnish.secret = "123\n"
+  # To load the secret key from a file set secret_file
+  varnish.secret_file = '/etc/varnish/secret.txt'
   # To use with Varnish 2.0.6 compat = True must be set
   varnish.compat = True